Time crystalline solitons and their stochastic dynamics in a driven-dissipative \phi^4 model: Introduction

 Driving systems out of equilibrium unlocks novel possibilities for spontaneous symmetry breaking (SSB) extending into the temporal domain.
 A paradigmatic example is the discrete time crystal (DTC) phase, which spontaneously breaks the discrete time-translational symmetry (DTTS) inherent to periodically driven Hamiltonians.
 DTCs have been the subject of intense experimental and theoretical investigation across diverse physical platforms in recent years\cite{choi2017observation,zhang2017observation,frey2022realization,autti2018observation,kessler2021observation,mi2022time,trager2021real,zhu2019dicke,gong2018discrete,yang2021dynamical,hu2023solvable,surace2019floquet,huang2018clean,russomanno2017floquet,munoz2022floquet,yao2017discrete,collado2021emergent,von2016absolute,Estarellas2020,yao2020classical,yue2022thermal,lupo2019nanoscopic,gambetta2019classical,khasseh2019many,hurtado2020building,ye2021floquet,pizzi2021classical}.
 Introducing spatial degrees of freedom further enriches this landscape, enabling the emergence of complex nonequilibrium phases characterized by intriguing spatiotemporal symmetry breaking\cite{li2012space,smits2018observation,fan2024emergence,yue2023space,kleiner2021space,trager2021real,PhysRevLett.131.221601,luo2024discrete}.

 Beyond identifying new phases, a profound fundamental question arises: What are the elementary excitations residing above such far-from-equilibrium, symmetry-broken states?
-In equilibrium condensed matter, elementary excitations define the low-energy physics – phonons propagate through crystals, while topological excitations like domain walls (solitons) mediate transitions between degenerate ground states in Ising ferromagnets breaking discrete $Z_2$ symmetry.
+In equilibrium condensed matter, elementary excitation is closely related to spontaneous symmetry breaking.
+Elementary excitations define the low-energy physics – phonons propagate through crystals, while topological excitations like domain walls (solitons) mediate transitions between degenerate ground states in Ising ferromagnets breaking discrete $Z_2$ symmetry.
 Extending this concept to highly excited, dissipative nonequilibrium phases remains a significant challenge and opportunity.
 Recent work has begun exploring topological excitations within DTC frameworks.
 Slow parameter ramping, for instance, can induce a dynamical transition between two distinct $Z_2$ symmetry-breaking DTC phases, interpreted as a temporal analog of a spatial soliton\cite{yang2021dynamical}.
 Furthermore, studies of monopole excitations in a time-crystalline spin ice revealed dynamical confinement – a direct consequence of the underlying nonequilibrium drive, contrasting sharply with the deconfined dynamics of their equilibrium counterparts\cite{yue2023prethermal}.